 Jonquil grew up in Hong Kong and moved back to the UK to study Acting, Theatre and Performance at the Westwood School of Creative Arts and then Bretton Hall.
 Whilst she was there she developed her own practice and trained with some of the top theatre practitioners including Sir Alan Ayckbourn and some of the UKs premier contemporary theatre companies.
 Before moving back to Hong Kong she worked in several theatres, youth theatres and educational establishments as a theatre practitioner.
 Most recently she was the Education Officer at Harrogate Theatre in North Yorkshire for 5 years during which time she led theatre workshops and wrote, directed and designed many productions for young people aged 6 to 18.
 She particularly enjoys working with young people to adapt classic pieces of literature into performance.
 She has already adapted classics Rudyard Kipling’s Just So Stories, Edgar Allen Poe’s Tales of Mystery and Imagination, Lewis Carroll’s Alice’s Adventures in Wonderland and Jules Verne’s 20,000 Leagues Under the Sea.

-Josephine is a theatre facilitator, director and producer from London.
-Josephine is currently studying for an MA in applied theatre from the Central School of Speech and Drama.
+Josephine is a theatre facilitator and director from London.
+Josephine received her MA in applied theatre from the Central School of Speech and Drama in 2017.
 Before joining Faust International, Josephine has created theatre all over the UK with children, young people and those involved with the criminal justice system.
 She also has extensive experience with inclusive theatre.
-Josephine also has a passion for films and has directed and produced a short film, You, the Silence and I. She enjoys working abroad and relishes the challenges that come with it, having recently run arts documentation projects in South Africa and Ethiopia.
-It was during these projects that she discovered a love for film editing.
+Josephine also has a passion for films and has directed and produced a short film, You, the Silence and I. She enjoys working all over the world and relishes the challenges that come with it, having run arts documentation projects in South Africa and Ethiopia.
+She is proud to direct in her spare time, having recently directed #Hongkonger, a play that explored racial discrimination in Hong Kong.
 A creative and dynamic practitioner with a good sense of humour, Josephine loves working with young people and helping them to realise their true potential through drama and acting.
 Josephine is delighted be working with Faust International Youth Theatre and is looking forward to directing productions with them.

 Ronja grew up in Sweden and ever since she was a child she has had a passion for drama.
 She specialised in physical theatre at Nordiska Folkhogskolan in Gothenburg and then started working for Teater Albatross, where she directed various productions exploring Grotowski, mine and Commedia dell Arte.
 In 2012 she moved to London and got her BA (Hons) in Performing Arts at Kingston University and studied more classical theatre such as Stanislavski, Shakespeare, Chekhov and Meisner.
 Before joining Faust, Ronja taught drama both in Sweden and London for all ages.
 During her last year at Kingston she was Head of Children’s Drama Classes where she also taught for a year, as well as being responsible for marketing and directing the final show.
 Her wide knowledge from traditional drama to physical theatre, gives her a broad spectrum and interesting content for her workshops.